zhalvorsen/caliptra-mcu-sw/docs/src/dot.md

         note across: MCU RT is implemented to only recover device DOT state when booted into DOT recovery mode note across : For more details, Ref "DOT Recovery Mode and FMC Flow Management" end
-    Caliptra_MCU -> Ownership_RAM : MCU ROM reads Ownership_RAM for CAK and calls Core-ROM to SET_OWNER_PK_HASH with CAK as input
+    Caliptra_MCU -> Ownership_Storage : MCU ROM reads Ownership_Storage for CAK and calls Core-ROM to SET_OWNER_PK_HASH with CAK as input
     note across : This is the common path, either volatile or locked CAK might exist (or none) end
 Caliptra_MCU -> Caliptra_Core : MCU ROM asks Core-ROM to run RI_DOWNLOAD_FIRMWARE to boot